Skip to content

 Get listed on review aggregators.
 Platforms like G2, Capterra, and Trustpilot carry significantly more weight in AI outputs. brands with active profiles on these platforms see substantially more AI citations than those without (SE Ranking, 2025).
 AI models treat these as high-authority, neutral sources.
 A strong profile with 50+ reviews on G2 is worth more than a dozen blog posts on your own site.

 Do not ignore Reddit.
-Reddit appears in 40.1% of AI citation sources (Semrush, 2025) and has a recommendation signal correlation of r=0.80 (iCoda, 2025).
+Reddit appears in AI citations far more often than its share of the web would suggest, and has a recommendation signal correlation of r=0.80 (iCoda, 2025).
 When real users recommend your product in relevant subreddits, AI models treat that as authentic social proof.
 You cannot fake this, but you can encourage satisfied customers to share their experiences and participate genuinely in relevant communities.

 Strategy 2: Structure Your Content for AI Extraction